daisyjanejohnson/reading-notes/class-02.md

 ## Introducing CSS

-* The key to understanding how CSS is works is to imagine there is an invisible box around every HTML element.
+* The key to understanding how CSS works is to imagine there is an invisible box around every HTML element.
 * CSS works by associating rules with HTML elements.
 These rules govern how the content of specific elements should be displayed.
 A CSS rule contains two parts:
   1. **Selector** indicates which element the rule applies to.
 The same rule can apply to multiple elements if you separate the element names with commas.
   1. **Declaration** indicates how the elements reffered to in the selector should be styled.
 Declarations are split into two parts (property and value) and are separated by a colon.